samuel-pratt/bc-ferries-api/README.md

 ## 🛳 BC Ferries API - [bcferriesapi.ca](https://bcferriesapi.ca)

 The only public API for retrieving current data on BC Ferries sailings.
+Used in my app [BC Ferry Times](https://apps.apple.com/ca/app/id1615899209), an iOS app to get the latest ferry schedule and sailing capacities.

 ## How It's Made